 Global defense postures continue to moderate, and economic development is reducing dependence on defense spending globally.
 But five global fault lines have emerged.
 Weak global institutions and advancing technology raise risks of conflict along these fault lines:

 - Russia/NATO: conventional forces confrontation in Eastern Europe

 - China/Pacific States: maritime confrontation in the South China Sea

 - States/Terrorists: asymmetric confrontation in Africa, the Middle East, and South Asia

 - Mature/Emerging Nuclear Powers: emerging asymmetries among nuclear states

 - Information Economies/Emerging Economies: confrontation in cyberspace

-The 2016 Global Defence Outlook examines policies, practices, and trends affecting the defence strategies and resources of 50 nations whose combined defence budgets total over 95% of projected global defence spending in 2020.
-The Global Defence Outlook also explores implications for defence policymakers and offers recommendations for managing shocks along the fault lines.
+The 2016 Global Defense Outlook examines policies, practices, and trends affecting the defense strategies and resources of 50 nations whose combined defense budgets total over 95% of projected global defense spending in 2020.
+The Global Defense Outlook also explores implications for defense policymakers and offers recommendations for managing shocks along the fault lines.